On this page

 - kadrotools.ai and all account and billing flows run over TLS.

-- The macOS app is signed and notarizedby Apple.
-Updates are delivered through Tauri’s signed-update channel, so the updater verifies the signature before installing.
+- The macOS app is signed and notarized by Apple, and macOS updates are delivered through Tauri’s signed-update channel, so the updater verifies the signature before installing.
+The Windows build is not yet code-signed; code signing is planned.

-- Where supported, secrets such as agent API keys live in the macOS Keychain rather than in plaintext config files.
+- Where supported, secrets such as agent API keys live in your operating system’s secure credential store (such as the macOS Keychain) rather than in plaintext config files.

 - Internal access to production systems is restricted, logged, and protected by hardware-key multi-factor authentication.